 Launched in 2012 while living in Paris, Flocking Somewhere is a blog of Adam’s travel experiences — mostly abroad but some closer to home.
 Frequency of posts waned once he and his wife returned to the U.S. in 2015, but his yearning to travel never wavers.

 The topic and location of stories will vary, but expect a heavy dash of self-deprecation and an occasional pinch of cultural insight.
-From chasing sandpipers in South Korea to taste-testing Belgian beers, all stories will be published in accordance to one rule: your time is more valuable than Adam’s.
+From chasing sandpipers in South Korea to taste-testing beers through Belgium, all stories will be published with one goal: there’s a 10% chance you’ll find it worthwhile.

-Currently flocking in: Washington D.C.
-(USA)
+Currently flocking in: Seattle (USA)

-Most recent country visited: Andorra
+Most recent country visited: Benin